EM algorithms for estimating the Bernstein copula: Discussion

 In general, the convergence of the EM algorithm to the global maximizer (i.e., the MLE) depends on the starting point of the algorithm.
 In this paper, we propose to use the estimator given by \cite{Sancetta-Satchell04} and \cite{Janssen-etal12}, as stated in Remark \ref{rem:inconsistent}.
 Numerical studies in Section \ref{subsec:consomic} provide empirical evidence that this starting point works well for calculating the MLE.
 However, this result has not been established theoretically, and therefore it is essential to consider a variety of starting points for the algorithm.

 One of our primary objectives was to estimate the Bernstein copula.
-Although the estimation of marginals was not considered in this paper, it is worth noting that the estimation of marginal is of practical importance; for example, the ragged shape of the contour in Figure \ref{fig:Fmice} disappears if we use a wider bandwidth in the kernel density estimation.
+Although the estimation of marginals was not considered in this paper, it is worth noting that the estimation of marginals is of practical importance; for example, the ragged shape of the contour in Figure \ref{fig:Fmice} disappears if we use a wider bandwidth in the kernel density estimation.

 In Section \ref{subsec:consomic}, the AIC is used to choose the size of the matrix $R=(r_{k,l})$.
 However, in our method, the marginal functions $F$ and $G$ are also unknown and must be estimated, and for such semiparametric estimation procedures, the conventional AIC has no rationale.
 In the construction of the conventional AIC, the asymptotic distribution of the score function and its derivatives play crucial roles \citep{Konishi-Kitagawa08}. \cite{Tsukahara05} developed a counterpart asymptotic theory when the marginals are estimated with empirical distribution functions; those results may be useful as building blocks for AIC methods for semiparametric copula estimation.
 Also, we find in the example of Section \ref{subsec:uranium} that the AIC has a tendency to choose smaller number of parameters for this data set.
-Theoretical and practical method for selecting the model may be a topic for further research.
+Theoretical and practical methods for selecting the model may be a topic for further research.

-According to an extra analysis with the data sets in Sections \ref{subsec:consomic} and \ref{subsec:illinois}, we find that the Bernstein copula and the Gaussian copula give similar results for these data sets.
-However, for data $(X,Y,Z)$ with 3-way interaction, such as in Sections \ref{subsec:trivariate} and \ref{subsec:uranium}, we see that Bernstein copula shows more flexibility.
-This is a remarkable feature not shared with other existing copulas including Gaussian copula and its variation (multivariate $t$-copula), and Archimedean copula family.
-Recently, to describe such complicated data, the vine copula method of creating a flexible copula by combining several copulas is being developed \citep{Kurowicka-Joe11, Kim-etal13}.
-The Bernstein copula is not only flexible itself, but also can be built in a vine copula to model data with more complicated correlation structure.
+An additional analysis of the data sets in Sections \ref{subsec:consomic} and \ref{subsec:illinois} shows that the Bernstein copula and the Gaussian copula lead to similar results for these data sets.
+However, for data $(X,Y,Z)$ with 3-way interaction, such as in Sections \ref{subsec:trivariate} and \ref{subsec:uranium}, we see that the Bernstein copula is more flexible for modeling correlation structures.
+This is a remarkable feature not generally possessed by other copula families such as the Gaussian, multivariate $t$-, and Archimedean copula families.
+Recently, to describe such complicated data, the vine copula method of creating a flexible copula by combining several copulas was developed \citep{Kurowicka-Joe11, Kim-etal13}.
+The Bernstein copula is not only flexible in its own right, but can also be incorporated into a vine copula to model data with more complicated correlation structures.
 This is also a topic for further research.